thoom/giply/README.md

 This class does all of the work pulling the latest data from the Git repo.
 It will look for a __giply.json__ file in the project's working directory to overwrite any of the default variables.
-Additionally, if a __composer.json__ file exists in the project's working directory, the class will attempt to run the composer.phar file (it assumes that the the phar is located in the _/usr/local/bin_ directory).
+Additionally, if a __composer.json__ file exists in the project's working directory, the class will attempt to download (if it's not already in the working directory) and run the composer.phar file.

+### giply.json
+This JSON-based configuration file can overwrite basic information such as the log name, and can include an array of executable strings that will be run after the git repo has been updated and composer has been run.
+For example, you could remove a cache directory and re-add it.

+    {
+        "post_exec": [
+            "rm -rf cache",
+            "mkdir cache",
+            "chmod 777 cache"
+        ]
+    }

+####Note
+All of the post_exec scripts are run through PHP's exec command, so any php scripts would be run from the command-line and are not **include**'d in the script itself.

 Server: index.php
 -----------------